BenjaminMichaelis/WSU-EECS-UndergraduateResearch/documents/DesignDocument.md

    The authorization forms subsystem handles the creation of forms for logging in and registering users.
 It interacts with the model subsystem by looking up users, for the purpose of making sure the input email and username is unique.
+The types of forms we currently have are a LoginForm and a RegistrationForm

+   a) LoginForm:
+      This form is used to log in a user.
+It has the columns of a username, password, remember_me, and submit

+   b) RegistrationForm:
+      This form is used to register a new user to the database.
+It has the columns of a username, firstname, lastname, email, phone, wsuid, password, password2, and a submit.

 2. Authorization Routes \
    The authorization routes subsystem handles the logic for logging in